natemella/DataTypesAnalysis/README.md

    See diagram below for visual representation
   ![](Images/DataTypesAnalysisFlowChart.png)

-  For an example please click [here](https://github.com/natemella/DataTypesAnalysis/blob/master/Examples/exe_analysis_example)
+  For an example please click of a user written bash script click [here](https://github.com/natemella/DataTypesAnalysis/blob/master/Examples/exe_analysis_example)

   In order to run createDockerCommands.py, you will need to build an Algorithms.txt file and a Data_To_Process.txt file.
 These two files should contain all of the algorithms and